 It starts with better datasets, continues with improved ML algorithms, and ends with high value delivered to your business.
 Indeed, every day, even when you are sleeping more data will be created by your business processes.
 This is the same data that will be used to make your Machine Learning better!

-Let’s take Google translator for instance.
+Let’s take Google Translate for instance.
 Launched in 2006 to translate websites, it’s by far the best technology and product on the market to do so.
-How? by asking users feedback about the quality of their translation.
-The more they translated, the more feedback they collected.
-The more feedback they could collect – you guessed it! the higher the performance.
-The result? users pouring more and more data into an always improving translation service.
+How?
+By asking users feedback about the quality of their translation.
+The more the technology translated, the more feedback they collected.
+The more feedback they could collect – you guessed it – the higher the performance.
+The result?
+Users pouring more and more data into a continuously improving translation service.

 The perfect data flywheel!

-When properly applied, data flywheels generate self-sustaining, perpetually accelerating momentum for your organization.
+When properly applied, data flywheels generate self-sustaining, perpetually accelerating momentum for your organisation.

 Leaving your data unused is not only a missed opportunity, it also becomes a threat to your business.
 The market is competitive, and as competitors adopt data flywheels it may erode your competitive edge.